We are proud to carry on the tradition of community involvement that began when St. Vincent Mercy was first founded in 1926.

 Health awareness and prevention are core to the community outreach of the hospital.
 Our commitment to caring is infused in community-related activities, including programs that are educational, informative, and make a positive impact on area residents.
 Some of these programs impact health directly while others affect health indirectly by improving quality of life.

-The Elwood Community Council provides a forum in which concerned Elwood stakeholders can meet to discuss problems faced by the Elwood community along with possible solutions to these problems.
+The Elwood C.A.R.E.S Group provides a forum in which concerned Elwood citizens can meet to discuss problems faced by the Elwood community along with possible solutions to these problems.
+For more information, please call 765-552-5076

 The RUAH program connects individuals in the community with needed services including primary health care and preventative health services.
 St. Vincent Mercy employs a Health Access Worker who connects uninsured/underserved individuals and families to primary and preventative care as well as to other needed community services.